 6. Can I change my WooCommerce store name?

-You can change your store name by visiting Settings » General page in WordPress admin area.
+You can change your store name by visiting the Settings » General page in the WordPress admin area.
 Simply change the title to whatever you want to call your store.

 However, if you want to change the domain name of your WooCommerce store, then that’s a slightly different process.
 See our tutorial on how to move WordPress to a new domain name without losing SEO.